Version 6.0.6 (August 3rd, 2021)

 other non-cdr sourcetypes living in the app’s index.

-device utilization where “gateway” isn’t a useful type to have.
+device utilization where “gateway” isn’t a useful device-type to have.

-various reports split by site.that need to combine both inbound and
+various reports split by site that need to combine both sites from inbound

 provide simpler more functional content for paid users.